hanjoes/swift-decision-tree/README.md

 - [x] Implement [Decision Tree](https://en.wikipedia.org/wiki/Decision_tree_learning) learning using [CART](https://en.wikipedia.org/wiki/Predictive_analytics#Classification_and_regression_trees_.28CART.29).
 - [x] Evaluate performance of the implementation on several datasets.
 - [ ] Demonstrate how to use [JupyterLab](https://github.com/jupyterlab/jupyterlab) along with Swift kernel by leveraging the [swift-jupyter](https://github.com/google/swift-jupyter) project.
+(This cannot be done easily right now, as the swift-jupyter notebook is still not quite stable, and the "%include" directive doesn't work as expected).